 Continuous Integration

-Continuous integration (CI) is a development approach using software that monitors your version control system and initiates an automated build after any change to your project.
+Continuous Integration (CI) is a development approach using software that monitors your version control system and initiates an automated build after any change to your project.
 Once the build is complete, all automated tests are run and notifications are triggered.

 Pain Points